 For me, it is inner freedom.
 Not being a slave to any feelings, thoughts, or self-talk anymore – which is a result of realizing the true nature of my self and the mind.
 Being able to quieten my mind at will, and to dissolve any thought simply by looking at it.

-I wrote a little more about this here.
+I shared a bit more about my experience here.

 Am I actually meditating?